feixuwu/document/README.md

 2. fix 4.24 android WRITE_EXTERNAL_STORAGE permission problem, which caused by vungle.

 # Roadmap

-##  replace "Personalized Ad Consent SDK" with "User Messaging Platform"
-  here is the google official document https://developers.google.com/admob/ump/android/quick-start this feature is almost complete, will release in next week(13/06/2021).

 ## add support for new ads
  ### app open ads